qualiaMachine/MLM26_EfficientCoder/README.md

 To confirm it works, open `https://github.com/<you>/<repo>/tree/<commit_ref>` in a private/incognito browser window — if that page loads, anyone can fetch exactly the code you ran.
 If it 404s, your repo is private or the commit isn't pushed.

-### 2. Media Gallery — cover image

-Kaggle requires a cover image to submit a Writeup — a screenshot of your `harbor view jobs` results table or a diagram of your scaffold both work.
-More images are welcome; no video is required.

-### 3. Project link — your GitHub repo (required)

-Attach `https://github.com/<you>/<repo>/tree/<commit_ref>`: public, licensed MIT or Apache 2.0, at the exact commit you evaluated, with setup instructions so organizers can re-run your agent via `harbor run --agent <module>:<Class>`.

-### 4. Public notebook (optional)

-Kaggle notebooks can't run Docker, so Terminal-Bench itself can't run on Kaggle — your code lives in the GitHub repo, not a notebook.
-If you want to make verification easier, attach a notebook that recomputes your `tb_score` and `total_tokens` from your Harbor job's `result.json` files (uploaded as a Kaggle dataset).

 ---

 ## Tracks and Awards